 I'm Claire-Madeline

-I’m a writer, editor and counselor* who is all about listening for the unspoken narratives we’ve inherited, and doing the generational work of re-claiming our stories in what we write and how we live.
+I’m a writer, editor and resident counselor* who is all about listening for the unspoken narratives we’ve inherited, and doing the generational work of re-claiming our stories in what we write and how we live.

 hey, there!